MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 Use the Power Apps or Power Automate solution explorer to create solutions and add components&mdash;such as AI models&mdash;to them.
 You can also export and import solutions by using the solution explorer.

-For more information, go to [Introduction to solutions](https://learn.microsoft.com/power-apps/maker/data-platform/solutions-overview).
+To learn more, go to [Introduction to solutions](/power-apps/maker/data-platform/solutions-overview).

 ## Recommended process